 If you have something you want to give to the museum please have a look at our guidelines on donating objects.
 The museums also offer a free object identification service.

-Why not have a look at Verulamium's Top Ten Objects and the Museum of St Albans Top Ten Objects to see what kind of objects are on display at the museums.
+Why not have a look at Verulamium's Top Ten Objects to see what kind of objects are on display.

 Our collection of oil paintings is now available to view on the Your Paintings website.